Women in punk rock: Context

-The feminist ideologies of punk rock in the 1970s and 1980s persevered into the 1990s via the Riot grrrl movement in the Olympia, Washington area.
-Riot Grrrl addressed more than the sexism of punk culture alone.
+The feminist ideologies of punk rock in the 1970s and 1980s persevered into the 1990s via the riot grrrl movement in the Olympia, Washington, area.
+Riot grrrl addressed more than the sexism of punk culture alone.
 Rather, the movement applied feminism on a broader scale by taking on issues such as sexual assault, systematic sexism, and the idea that sex is taboo for women.
-Riot Grrrl began by primarily using homemade magazines, known as zines, and group meetings.
+Riot grrrl began by primarily using homemade magazines, known as zines, and group meetings.

 Eventually, the movement developed into a genre of music that was more aggressive than the mainstream rock of the decade.
 This genre reflected the same values as the zines.
 It was within this era that the LGBT community began to use punk rock as an outlet for advocacy as well.
-Groups from the early 21st century such as Pussy Riot and Panty Raiders combine feminist and queer values in their music and films.
+Groups from the early 21st century such as Pussy Riot combine feminist and queer values in their music and films.

 The constant push for gender equality over three decades has resulted in a more inclusive punk rock culture that is no longer divided by sex.
 No Doubt is one example of this accepting culture.
 They are a co-ed musical group with a female singer who addresses feminist issues.
 One of No Doubt's songs, "Just a Girl", made it to the Billboard Hot 100, peaking at number 23 back in 1995.
 Sleater-Kinney and Le Tigre are groups known to mix feminist ideologies with other social justice themes.
 Following George W. Bush's administration's response to the September 11 attacks and Hurricane Katrina, these female-led groups offered political criticism through politicized songs.
-Sleater-Kenny's song, "Combat Rock," was anti-war in nature and directly criticized the U.S. government's decisions regarding the Middle East.
+Sleater-Kinney's song "Combat Rock" was anti-war in nature and directly criticized the U.S. government's decisions regarding the Middle East.